The-Known-Galaxy/archives/sith/history/tionese_war/tionese_war.md

 # Overview

 The Tionese War began around 24,000 BBY and ended at approximately 23,900 BBY.
 It ended in Republic victory and the dissolution of the Honorable Union of Desevro and Tion.
 Major skirmishes involved the Battle of Coruscant and Abhean.

 # Origins of the War

 After the demise of Xim the Despot to the Hutts in their wars, the Tionese were oppressed by the Hutts.
 This oppression led to a lack of technological advancements, meaning that the Tionese were falling behind other civilisations.
-Furthermore, the Hutts committed the ìDevouringî of several Tionese expansions in the Kiirium Reaches.
+Furthermore, the Hutts committed the ‚ÄúDevouring‚Äù of several Tionese expansions in the Kiirium Reaches.
 This assault on the Tionese was a result of the Tionese trying to ally with the powerful, industrial Galactic Republic.

 The Galactic Republic was formed in 25,000 BBY by the Core Worlds.